Collectly/appointment-booking/README.md

 ## Using the token

 Token is saved as plain text in the `./oauth_access_token` file.
-Feel free to modify this code and use the code as you want.
+Feel free to modify this code and use the oauth_access_token as you want.

 Read the docs on the actual API here https://app.drchrono.com/api-docs/#operation/appointments_update